Red Hen Publications

 Unfortunately, since it was (also quite correctly) believed that Myrtle had been killed by some variety of monster, the authorities chose to connect the dots and assume that it was far too unlikely to propose that more than one child was leading monsters around Hogwarts to feel they needed to look any farther.
 Riddle had gambled that this would be the case.
 Hagrid was not “officially” expelled for being suspected of accidentally killing another student.
 He was expelled for recklessly endangering other students by raising dangerous monsters inside the castle.

-Given that the expulsion probably had to go through the school authorities, the Board of Governors, and the Wizengamot before it was approved, the likelihood that there were more people involved in this “coup” than merely Riddle, Hagrid, Dumbledore and Dippett is fairly high.
-And Riddle already had plenty of “friends” with powerfully-placed families whose support could be enlisted.
+Given that the expulsion probably had to go through the school authorities, the Board of Governors, and, most probably, the Wizengamot before it was approved, the likelihood that there were more people involved in this “coup” than merely Riddle, Hagrid, Dumbledore and Dippett is fairly high.
+And Riddle already had plenty of “friends” with powerfully-placed families, and a dislike of part-humans, whose support could be enlisted.

 They might have even had connections who could have procured an acromantula egg.